AlbMira/Poplloon/PMD.md

 - The colorblind filter doesn't cover all spectrums of the disorder, so further research is required to meet the demands of players with such deficiencies in future updates.

+- Users looking for a greater challenge noticed the lack of penalties, this makes the game boring to them.

 ---

 ## Conclusions: